Hierarchical Amortized Training for Memory-efficient High Resolution 3D GAN: Experiments

 \subsection{Memory Efficiency}

 In this section, we compare the memory efficiency of HA-GAN with baselines.
 We measure the GPU memory usage at the training time for all models under different resolutions, including $32^3$, $64^3$, $128^3$, and $256^3$.
 The results are shown in Fig.~\ref{fig:result_memory}.
 Note that the experiments are performed on the same GPU (Tesla V100 with 16GB memory), and we set the batch size to 2.
 The HA-GAN consumes much less memory than baseline models under different resolutions.
 In addition, HA-GAN is the only model that can generate images of sizes $256^3$.
 All other models exhaust the entire memory of GPU; thus, the memory demand cannot be measured.
 In order to investigate where the memory efficiency comes from, we report the number of parameters for HA-GAN at different resolutions in Table~\ref{tbl:parameter}.
 We found that as the resolution increases, the number of parameters only increases marginally, which is expected as the model only requires a few more layers as resolution increases.
-We also performed experiments testing the impact of the multiplier factor of the sub-volume selector.
-More specifically, we measured GPU memory usage under different sizes of sub-volume (e.g. 1/8 of the full volume, 1/4 of the full volume, etc) by controlling the multiplier factor of the sub-volume selector.
-The results are shown in Table~\ref{tbl:multiplier}.
-We found that as the multiplier factor increases, memory usage increases drastically.

-In addition, we empirically find that HA-GAN is more computationally efficient than the baseline models at the $128^3$ resolution, see Supplementary Material for more details.
+In addition, we compare the computational efficiency of our HA-GAN model with baseline models.
+More specifically, we measure the number of iterations per second during training.
+One NVIDIA Tesla V100 GPU is used for each model and we set the batch size as 2.
+The comparison is performed under the $128^3$ resolution where all models can fit in memory.
+The result is shown in Table~\ref{tbl:computation}.
+Our HA-GAN is more computationally efficient than the baselines.